hasanashik/openstack-terraform/README.md

-# README: Provision an OpenStack VM, Install Apache with Ansible, and Test via Browser
+# Provision an OpenStack VM, Install Apache with Ansible, and Test via Browser

 This repository provisions a VM on OpenStack using Terraform, assigns a Floating IP, and automatically installs Apache HTTP Server with Ansible so you can test from a browser.